shellytalis/policy-model-tutorial/index.md

 * **How to find the Model ID and the Model Version?**

 Go to any browser of your choice (can also use the commandline with the command 'curl') and type - `[serverDomain]/apiInterviewCtrl/models/` .
-This shall give you a list of all models, their names, Id's and versions.
+This shall give you a list of all models, their names, Id's and versions. `[serverDomain]` is `https://policymodelsserver.azurewebsites.net/`.

 ----